-The Scene Design program at The University of Texas at Austin includes a mastery of both traditional and modern techniques as applicable to all forms of narrative design.
+Scenic Design, part of the Live Design program at The University of Texas at Austin, includes a mastery of both traditional and modern techniques as applicable to all forms of narrative design.
 Strong emphasis is placed upon script analysis and the interpretation of story and character.
 Drawing, rendering, drafting and model-building, both in conventional and digital media, are central components of the program.

 The Scene Design program aims to develop students' artistry while providing a foundational knowledge of skills and technological tools to serve tomorrow's storytellers in the theatre as well as a variety of other creative endeavors including opera, film, television, art installations, exhibit design, theme parks and retail space.

 We consider Scene Design to be an area of work and study that is in conversation with all other disciplines throughout The University of Texas at Austin's graduate program.
-The M.F.A. in Design and Technology is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's own invention.
+The M.F.A. in Theatre with a specialization in live design is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's own invention.
 Two candidates per discipline are admitted each year to a program of 30 students - a small group within the large department.

 In addition to the The University of Texas at Austin's Graduate School requirements, we require that students submit a portfolio of work online or by mail for review.
 Review the requirements and begin you application today.

 Students must own a laptop computer with a required suite of software and a removable USB drive of at least 100GB.

 Students typically assist a graduate student in their first semester and are then assigned production designs in the spring.
 Assignments generally include one major produced design per year with other, smaller opportunities surrounding the central project (as available).
-Scene Design graduates emerge with a full portfolio of realized work across a variety of genres.
+Scenic Design graduates emerge with a full portfolio of realized work across a variety of genres.

 Conference and Internship Opportunities